andela-toladele/dms-full-stack/README.md

-# Document Manager API
+# Document Manager Full Stack

-It is an API that has the following features:
+It is an app that has the following features:
 _____________________________________________

 * CRUD operations for user objects